Real situations where self-custody alone is not enough

 Nothing changes.
 Your assets stay under your control.
 The trade-off is that self-custody does not define what happens if you cannot act.
 CryptoLegacy lets you set that path in advance.

 Yes.
-During normal operation, your assets remain in your wallet.
-CryptoLegacy only activates when the conditions you define are met.
+Your assets remain fully under your control in your own wallet.
+The protocol holds no funds.
+Transfers happen only when the execution conditions you defined are met.